rgc2000/open-vm-tools/solaris-build/README.md

 Requirements
 ------------
-Minimum Solaris version has to be Solaris 11.4 open-vm-tools cannot run or be compiled on previous versions of Solaris due to libraries not available or too old.
+Minimum Solaris version has to be Solaris CBE 11.4.42 (public available release) or Solaris 11.4 SRU21 (support subscription required) open-vm-tools cannot run or be compiled on previous versions of Solaris due to required libraries not available or too old.

 ## Solaris 11.4 installed packages requirements
 | Build Dependencies | Runtime |